KonferCA/SPUR-Onboard/.github/pull_request_template.md

 Please delete options that are not relevant:
 - [ ] Bug fix (non-breaking change which fixes an issue).
 - [ ] New feature (non-breaking change which adds functionality).
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected).
+- [ ] Breaking change (fix or feature that would cause existing functionality not to work as expected).
 - [ ] This change requires a documentation update.

 ## Testing
-- Replace this with a list of test files that cover all the changes in this PR.
+- Replace this with a list of test files covering all the PR changes.
 - ...